 Success Coaches provide a personalized student support system for information, advice and encouragement.
 Rio Salado College Dual Enrollment is the only program within the Maricopa Community College District with Success Coaches on staff!
-Thanks to amazing Success Coaches, more than 250 high school students completed a college degree or certificate through Rio Salado College in 2021.
+With help from our Success Coaches nearly 300 high school students were on track to complete a college degree or certificate through Rio Salado College in 2022.

 Success Coaches are available to meet with students and parents (in-person or online) to discuss the best path towards earning an Associate degree or Arizona General Education Curriculum (AGEC) Certificate.
 Find out which Dual Enrollment classes to take now or in the future that can be applied toward a college certificate or degree.

 Dual enrollment provides many benefits for Arizona high school students, including earning college credit, saving money on tuition and faster degree completion.
 There is also evidence that dual enrollment increases a student’s academic performance and educational attainment.